 White Pine Tree

-Consider white pine trees if you want trees that increase and provide a good windbreak.
+White pine trees: If you want trees that increase and provide a good windbreak.
 These trees that grow naturally from Southeastern Manitoba, Canada, east to Newfoundland, Canada, south to Northern Georgia, and west to Northeast Iowa can also provide a good screen.

 Homeowners living in zones three to eight can quickly grow white pine trees.
 It includes everyone in the United States except those residing in Deep South Texas, South Louisiana, most of Florida, Southwestern Arizona, many parts of California, and Southeastern Washington.

 These trees can grow 135 feet tall in their natural environment.
 When planted by homeowners or in commercial settings, these trees often reach a height between 50 and 80 feet.

 White Pine Trees Increase, and When They Are Mature, They Often Have a 20-to-40-Foot Span

 These trees that have a pyramidal shape can tolerate many soil conditions.
 They prefer to be planted in slightly acidic soil where they get at least four hours of sun daily.
 This tree is so hardy that it naturally grows in many different settings, from rocky cliff edges to bogs.
 The white pine tree thrives best when planted in well-drained soil but needs occasional watering if conditions get too dry.